The ISO 27001 Planning Phase Key Steps

 The main outputs are documented risk management methodologies, risk logs, risk treatment plans, and an updated SoA.

-The first step in implementing the planning phase is establishing and documenting the risk assessment and treatment methodology.
+The first step in implementing the planning phase is to establish and document the risk assessment and treatment methodology.

-The risk methodology sets the framework for identifying, analysing, and managing information security risks and ensures consistency and effectiveness in addressing potential threats to the organisation's information assets.
+The risk methodology sets the framework for identifying, analysing, and managing information security risks, ensuring consistency and effectiveness in addressing potential threats to the organisation’s information assets.

-Risks must be evaluated and addressed, but you can't do everything.
-So, creating a methodology provides instructions on the organisation's risk appetite and how to handle the levels of risk.
+Risks must be evaluated and addressed, but it’s impossible to address everything.
+Creating a methodology provides instructions on the organisation’s risk appetite and how to handle various risk levels.

-I've provided a methodology below based on a common approach, but your organisation may already have something you should adopt as part of a broader risk management framework.
+I’ve provided a methodology below based on a common approach; however, your organisation may already have a framework that you should adopt as part of a broader risk management strategy.

 Establish Risk Assessment Criteria